mdean77a/QuicKB/README.md

 Contributions welcome!
 Please feel free to submit a Pull Request.

 Todo List:

+- Non OpenAI model support for synthetic questions
 - Custom Model Card (Using base from SBERT currently)
-- Different Model Support for question generation
-- Handle when existing repo for model is in the way
 - Update model card for dataset (link to trained model and vice versa)
-- Refactoring the trainer for better modular development
+- Refactoring the trainer for better modular development (and integration with overall configs)
 - python packages for whether ur cpu or gpu

 ## License